 Model Optimization Guide¶

-Model optimization is an optional offline step of improving final model performance by applying special optimization methods like quantization, pruning, preprocessing optimization, etc. OpenVINO provides several tools to optimize models at different steps of model development:
+Model optimization is an optional offline step of improving the final model performance and reducing the model size by applying special optimization methods, such as 8-bit quantization, pruning, etc. OpenVINO offers two optimization paths implemented in Neural Network Compression Framework (NNCF):

-Post-training Optimization tool (POT) is designed to optimize the inference of deep learning models by applying post-training methods that do not require model retraining or fine-tuning, for example, post-training 8-bit quantization.
+Post-training Quantization is designed to optimize the inference of deep learning models by applying the post-training 8-bit integer quantization that does not require model retraining or fine-tuning.

-Once the model is optimized using the aforementioned tools it can be used for inference using the regular OpenVINO inference workflow.
-No changes to the code are required.
+Once the model is optimized using the aforementioned methods, it can be used for inference using the regular OpenVINO inference workflow.
+No changes to the inference code are required.